hbajaj2/java-jetty-buildpack-1/docs/framework-app_dynaTrace.md

 </table>

 ## User-Provided Service
-When binding AppDynamics using a user-provided service, it must have name or tag with `dynatrace` in it.
+When binding DynaTrace using a user-provided service, it must have name or tag with `dynatrace` in it.
 The credential payload can contain the following entries:

 | Name | Description
 | ---- | -----------
-| `account-access-key` | (Optional) The account access key to use when authenticating with the controller
 | `host` | The collector host name

 ## Configuration